mctools/mcpl/usage_python.md

    print( p.x, p.y, p.z, p.ekin )
 ```

-The code looks similar to the non-block case above, but each field like `p.x` or
+The code looks similar to the non-block case above, but fields like `p.x` or
 `p.ekin` are now actually [NumPy](http://www.numpy.org/) arrays rather than
 single numbers.
 By default each block encompasses 10000 particles, a number
 which can be tuned by adding a `blocklength` parameter when instantiating a new
 `MCPLFile` object.
+Of course, unless the number of particles in the file is a
+multiple of `blocklength`, the last block in the file will have fewer particles
+(and shorter arrays).

 ### Access file-level meta-data